Taipods/SeeQL/WeeklyStatusReport/Week-2-report.md

 - Research on creating VSCode extension - Thursday/Friday

 - Worked on chosen architecture design, code guidelines, and documentation for the project architecture - Sunday/Monday
+-   Issue: No CSS linter to check against Google's style guidelines

 Goals for the week: